 VIP and All-Access tickets to the 2014 MidPoint Music Festival are onsale now.
 Get your tickets here.

-They have been together in various permutations since the proto-blog days of 2003, when their first EP "Hasta Mañana" garnered positive feedback.
-A track from this EP, Laugh Until You Die, was included on the first volume of the popular series "The Artist’s Den."
+They have been together in various permutations since the proto-blog days of 2003, when their first ep Hasta Mañana garnered positive feedback and a track (Laugh Until You Die) was included on the first volume of the popular series The Artists Den.

 Time passed, as it must.
-In 2007, the band solidified their line-up in 2007 and managed to write and record three albums between 2009-2010: "Go For a Dive," "Moondazed," and their first full-length, "Feelings."
+The band solidified their current line-up of Tommy Cooper (guitar), Ian Kaplan (drums), PJ Paslosky (vocals), Darryl Robbins (guitar) and Tod Weidner (bass) while managing to write and record three albums between 2009-2010: Go For a Dive, Moondazed, and their first full-length, Feelings.

 Like men possessed, they continued to write and record, releasing the critically-acclaimed full-length albums "Sunfried Dreams" in March 2011 and "Tango Boys" in December 2011.

 Tango Boys included the bands first break through hit with "Tropics of the Sand," a duet with Kelley Deal (The Breeders), which was played extensively on Sirius XM, nationwide on terrestrial radio stations, and was hand-picked by CMJ staff to be on the 2011 CMJ Mixtape compilation.
 This recognition lead to performances at 2011s CMJ Music Marathon, 2012s SXSW and a number of club dates across the country.